givanse/ember-cli-simple-auth-devise/README.md

 Authenticate to a Rails/Devise server from an Ember CLI app.

-The steps to make this project are found here: [ember-cli & ember-simple-auth-devise](http://givan.se/p/00000000)
+Step by step guide used to build this project: [ember-cli & ember-simple-auth-devise](http://givan.se/p/00000000)

 ## Build
 ```